agrov/Ed_Visits_Adm_Nyc/README.md

 The analysis focuses on three key areas:
 1) Emergency Department's Visit to Admission ratio at Zip and Borough levels in New York City
 2) Plausible socio-economic factors affecting the observed trends
-3) Help hospitals plan capacities utilizing Machine learning (Time-Series Analysis using ARIMA models)
+3) Helping hospitals plan capacities utilizing Machine learning (Time-Series Analysis using ARIMA models)

 ED_Adm_Visit_AG.html includes the slides for the analysis.
 It includes key insights from the data in addition to some interactive plotly visualizations.
 You could also access the slides directly at https://agrov.github.io/Ed_Visits_Adm_Nyc/ED_Adm_Visit_AG.html